-Williams et al. (2005) developed a multistage framework (i.e., enabling decisions to be made among several time-steps into the future) with the goal of identifying the sets of areas of minimum cost that cover the adaptive movements of species in a number of unitary dispersal corridors, which define likely trajectories of the species over time within the study region.
+Williams et al. (2005) developed a multistage framework (i.e. enabling decisions to be made among several time-steps into the future) with the goal of identifying the sets of areas of minimum cost that cover the adaptive movements of species in a number of unitary dispersal corridors, which define likely trajectories of the species over time within the study region.
 Later, Phillips et al. (2008) formulated this same problem using classical OR tools from network flow theory.
 These authors explored special properties in the structure of the modeling networks to make solvable problems dealing with massive datasets.
 For the same study system, the optimal solution obtained was 30% less costly than the solution obtained by Williams et al. (2005) using a greedy heuristic approach.
-Recently, Alagador et al. (2014) and Alagador et al. (2016) proposed several related problems that, instead of a network-like formulation, represent the selection of dispersal corridors as OR-covering problems (line MSC and MC) (Alagador and Cerdeira, under review).
-In these new problems, representation targets are replaced by persistence targets that rely on the persistence scores of species within dispersal corridors (i.e., the selection units).
-Although other data may be used to make such scores more accurate, the basic version of persistence scoring uses data reflecting two ecological processes that, depending on availability or planning requirements, are able to be modeled within a gradient of detail: 1) the probabilities of a species to occur in a given site in a given time period, and 2) the probabilities of a species to successfully disperse between sites.
-In a precautionary perspective, the (overall) persistence expectancy of a species in the final solution is obtained through the maximum accumulated persistence in nonconverging dispersal corridors (i.e., a set in which two corridors cannot use the same site in the same period of time).
-This property of structural independence among dispersal corridors to be used by a species mitigates possible negative contagious effects (e.g., epidemics and fires).
+Recently, Alagador et al. (2014) and Alagador et al. (2016) proposed several related problems that, instead of a network-like formulation, represent the selection of dispersal corridors as OR-covering problems (line MSC and MC) (Alagador and Cerdeira, 2020).
+In these new problems, representation targets are replaced by persistence targets relying on persistence scores of species within dispersal corridors (i.e. the selection units).
+Although other data may be used to make such scores more accurate, the basic version of persistence scoring uses data reflecting two ecological processes that, depending on availability or planning requirements, are able to be modeled within a gradient of detail: 1) the probability of a species to occur in a given site in a given time period, and 2) the probability of a species to successfully disperse between sites.
+In a precautionary perspective, the (overall) persistence expectancy of a species in the final solution is obtained using the maximum accumulated persistence in non-converging dispersal corridors (i.e. a set in which two corridors cannot use the same site in the same period of time) (Fig. 2).
+This property of structural independence among dispersal corridors to be used by a species mitigates possible negative contagious effects (e.g. propagation of infectious diseases and fires) (Alagador et al., 2021).
 Importantly, in these models, area selection is not obligatorily additive, in the sense that, in each time-period, sites that have been previously targeted for protection may be removed from the solution for later periods of time (Fuller et al., 2010).
 The resources saved from area deselection are then redirected to other areas expected to retrieve the largest gains (considered overall within the objective function).
-Similar to the original MSC and MC problems, the objective functions of these two equivalent problems are the minimization of total solution cost and the maximization of the number of species "fully covered" (i.e., in these models, representation targets are replaced by persistence targets).
-Alagador and Cerdeira (2017) introduced a third model in which solution effectiveness is measured using a continuous benefit function.
-The goal is to minimize the shortfalls to the persistence targets that are minimized over all the focal species.
-With this objective function, the investments made for the protection of a species that miss their persistence targets still profit and, consequently, contribute to the overall solution effectiveness.
-Importantly, the three problems formulated therein assume that costs on sites vary over time, making them close to real-world dynamic land markets.
+Similar to the original MSC and MC problems, the objective functions of these two equivalent problems are the minimization of total solution cost and the maximization of the number of species "fully covered" (i.e. in these models, representation targets are replaced by persistence targets).
+Alagador and Cerdeira (2017) and Alagador and Cerdeira (2020) introduced a third model in which solution effectiveness is measured using a continuous benefit function.
+The goal is to minimize the sum of shortfalls to the persistence targets among the focal species.
+With this objective function, the investments made for the protection of a species whose persistence target is missed still profit and, consequently, contribute to the overall solution effectiveness.